adeydas/aniotaofthought.com/content/posts/static-website-with-hugo,-s3,-cloudfront,-and-route53.md

 # Setting up SSL
 An optional but highly recommended step is to setup SSL.
 Since I used CloudFront to 'front' my website, I set up a custom certificate for my domain on my CloudFront distribution.
 AWS offers certificates via its Certificate Manager.
 One may also upload a custom one.

+# Conclusion
 And that's all.
-My next goal is to automate deployment on *git push*.
-Stay tuned for that blog post.
+Stay tuned for more posts on Hugo and AWS as I work towards creating a more streamlined static blogging experience.